The Spirit Level (Wilkinson and Pickett book): Impact

 The authors of The Spirit Level co-founded The Equality Trust, whose 'Equality Pledge' was signed by 75 MPs prior to the UK's 2010 general election.
 Signatories promised to "actively support the case for policies designed to narrow the gap between rich and poor".
 Ed Miliband, former leader of the British Labour party, wrote about his admiration for The Spirit Level.
 His first speech as leader to the party conference contained several allusions to the book.
 David Cameron referred to the thesis of "The Spirit Level" in his 2010 Hugo Young Lecture, arguing "research by Richard Wilkson and Katie [sic] Pickett has shown that among the richest countries, it's the more unequal ones that do worse according to almost every quality of life indicator".

 The book prompted a documentary, directed by British film-maker Katharine Round and produced by Round and Christopher Hird, called The Divide.
 The film ran one of the most successful UK documentary crowdfunding campaigns to date.

 Think tank Class in association with The Equality Trust and My Fair London published a booklet drawing on The Spirit Level as well as presenting other essential information about income inequality.

 In 2010, Richard Wilkinson was appointed the chair of Islington's Fairness Commission to examine ways of reducing income inequality in the London borough.

+In July 2024, the authors noted inequality had worsened since the publication of their book 15 years ago, and presented an updated report on their findings to the then incoming UK Labour government.